casper-astro/mlib_devel/docs/src/Installing-the-Toolflow.md

     # to deactivate the virtual environment:
     deactivate
     ```
+4. casperfpga

+    `casperfpga` is a python library used to interact and interface with [**CASPER** Hardware](https://github.com/casper-astro/casper-hardware).
+Functionality includes being able to reconfigure firmware, as well as read and write registers across the various communication interfaces.

+    You will need to install this library to interface with CASPER hardware.
+Installation instructions can be found [here](https://casper-toolflow.readthedocs.io/en/latest/src/How-to-install-casperfpga.html).

 ## Obtaining the Toolflow
 Clone the toolflow from the [mlib_devel](https://github.com/casper-astro/mlib_devel) git repository.